 “The services that I can provide allow us to reach people in a different way.
 Still, the goal is to see them be transformed by the power of the Holy Spirit, by the power of Christ, to be as God has made them to be,” he said.

 While most people were encouraging and supportive of Eric’s decision to counsel Rwandans as a gospel ministry, others did not understand.
 Some within the evangelical church hold that mental health issues are always spiritual issues.
 Eric believes that while there can be a link between the two, they aren’t necessarily interchangeable.

-“Professionals are needed who have wrestled with and succeeded in integrating faith and psychology,” said Sheryl Gudeman, one of WorldVenture’s International Ministry Directors over Europe.
+“Professionals are needed who have wrestled with and succeeded in integrating faith and psychology,” shared one of WorldVenture’s International Ministry Directors.
 “There is a great deal of work to be done in our region, but our ministry must be balanced between knowing theories and diagnosis and knowing the Source of all healing.”

-“There is a great need for trained mental health care professionals on the field, but understanding language and culture is absolutely critical,” said Sheryl, who has been counseling Spanish nationals for more than 15 years.
+[/quote_left]“There is a great need for trained mental health care professionals on the field, but understanding language and culture is absolutely critical,” according to a worker who has counseled Spanish nationals for more than 15 years.

 Because of the Rwandan genocide in 1994—when almost 1 million people were killed in the span of a few months—Eric said many Rwandans are open and receptive to the idea of mental health care as a need.
 But there is still a cultural lack of trust: going to a counselor can be seen as a sign of weakness.

 “Here in Rwanda, I think there is a stigma of mental illness, in one part because there is a segment in church that would say mental illness is an aspect of spiritual warfare or demonic possession,” Eric said.
 “Others see it as a failure or weakness, which, again, in a culture where trust is difficult to come by, a weakness is not something you would like to show.”